GSA-TTS/FAC-transition-site/src/_collections/walkthrough/17-confirmation.md

 tags: walkthrough
 title: Confirming submission
 image: walkthrough/walkthrough-17-confirmation.png
-alt_text: 'A screenshot of a FAC confirmation page followed by instructions.
+image_alt: "A screenshot of a FAC confirmation page followed by instructions.
 The button below reads, 'Submit single audit package'.
-To the right of this button a link reads, 'Cancel'.
+To the right of this button a link reads, 'Cancel'."
 ---
 The Auditee Certifying Official must complete this step.